-MCEDD has worked with the eastern Oregon-based nonprofit Commute Options since 2010 to offer Wasco and Sherman county employers an effective employee benefit tool that helps large and small employers address employee commute issues and enhance job satisfaction.
+The eastern Oregon-based nonprofit Commute Options offers Wasco and Sherman county employers an effective employee benefit tool that helps large and small employers address employee commute issues and enhance job satisfaction.
 In 2021, the Get There Rewards program has expanded to include employers based in Hood River County.

-Contact Kathy Fitzpatrick, MCEDD’s Mobility Manager, to find out more.
+Contact Kim Curley at Commute Options to find out more.

 What is the Get There Rewards program?